We take your privacy seriously, and want you to know how Family Link parental supervision works when it’s added to your Google Account.

 If parental supervision is added to your existing Google Account and you’re above the applicable age in your country, you or your parent can stop supervision at any time.
 If you stop supervision, your parent will be notified and your supervised Android devices will be locked temporarily.

 Important: You may stop supervision differently if you live in Japan, use a Pixel phone, and are under 18.

-What parents can’t see & do
+What parents can’t check or do with supervision

-If you and your parent choose to add supervision to your existing Google Account, your parent can’t use Family Link to:
+If you and your parent choose to add supervision to your Google Account, your parent can’t use Family Link to:

-- Remotely see your screen
+- Remotely monitor your screen

-- See your past searches
+- Check your past searches

-- See your Chrome browsing history
+- Check your Chrome browsing history

-- See or reset your account password
+- Check or reset your account password

 - Read your emails or messages